 Nominations Accepted for Valdosta Preservation Awards

-Nominations are being accepted now through April 30 for the 11th Annual Valdosta Historic Preservation Awards, held each May in observance of National Historic Preservation Month.
-This year’s theme for National Historic Preservation Month is “This Place Matters” which encourages people across the country to celebrate the places that are meaningful to them and their communities.
+Nominations are being accepted now through April 30, 2020 for the 12th Annual Valdosta Historic Preservation Awards, held each May in observance of National Historic Preservation Month.
+The theme for National Historic Preservation Month is “This Place Matters” which encourages people across the country to celebrate the places that are meaningful to them and their communities.
 Check out the National Trust for Historic Preservation website https://savingplaces.org/this-place-matters for more information.

 The Historic Preservation Awards are a way to recognize significant contributions to the preservation and enhancement of historic buildings in the Valdosta Local Historic District.
 Citizens are encouraged to nominate a person or group who has made outstanding efforts to preserve historic buildings in our city within the last three years.
-Nomination forms, as well as full rules and information, can be found on the VPA application located on the Valdosta website.
+Nomination forms can be found on the VPA application located on the City of Valdosta website under the Planning and Zoning Department.

 Nominations will be reviewed by the Awards Committee, comprised of members of the Valdosta Historic Preservation Commission, Lowndes County Historical Society, and the Valdosta Heritage Foundation.
 The committee will determine winners for the following awards based on the contributions of the project to the architectural and historical character of the Valdosta Historic District:

 Completed nominations may be emailed to email@example.com, or mailed to the Planning & Zoning Division, P.O.
 Box 1125, Valdosta, GA 31603-1125.
 Hand deliveries can be brought to the Planning and Zoning office at 300 N. Lee Street in the City Hall Annex.
-Nominators and award winners will be notified the first week of May 2019.
-Awards will be formally presented at the City Council meeting on May 23, 2019.
+Nominators and award winners will be notified the second week of May 2020.
+Awards will be formally presented at the City Council meeting on May 21, 2020.

 For more information, call 229-259-3563.